Matt-A-Bennett/vim-surround-funk/README.md

 ```
 dsf: Delete surrounding function

-dsF: Like `dsf`, but the function name is delimited by any character not in
+dsF: Like 'dsf', but the function name is delimited by any character not in
      'g:surround_funk_legal_func_name_chars' (see below)

-csf: Like `dsf` but start instert mode where the opening parenthesis of the
+csf: Like 'dsf' but start instert mode where the opening parenthesis of the
      changed function used to be

-csF: Like `csf`, but the function name is delimited by any character not in
+csF: Like 'csf', but the function name is delimited by any character not in
      'g:surround_funk_legal_func_name_chars' (see below)

-ysf: Yank surrounding function ysF: Like `ysf`, but the function name is
+ysf: Yank surrounding function ysF: Like 'ysf', but the function name is
      delimited by any character not in 'g:surround_funk_legal_func_name_chars'
      (see below)
 ```